 Any reporting or business intelligence tool with OData support can integrate with ALM Octane, including Excel 2010 and later, Power BI, Power Query for Excel, and Power Pivot for Excel.

-For a list of many of the tools that support OData, go to http://www.odata.org/ecosystem/ and click Consumers on the left.
+For a list of the tools that support OData, go to http://www.odata.org/ecosystem/ and select Consumers.

 Choose Home > Get Data > OData Feed.